PippyUrkel/RAAGA-MEDITATION/README.md

    python flask_api.py
    ```

-   The server will start at `http://localhost:5000`.
+   Server will start at `http://localhost:5000`.

 ---